ibmresilient/resilient-community-apps/fn_create_zoom_meeting/README.md

 <!--
   List any Requirements
 -->
 Go to [https://marketplace.zoom.us/](https://marketplace.zoom.us/), click the develop drop down menu and select build app.
-From here, choose the JWT app type and use the api key and api secret to fill out the variables in the app.config.
+From here, choose the Server-toServer app type and use the Account ID, Client ID, and Client Secret to fill out the variables in the app.config.
 The email variable in the app.config wil be the email used for the app marketplace account.

 This app supports the IBM Resilient SOAR Platform and the IBM Cloud Pak for Security.